srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-conf.md

 ### Ethernet Segment Configuration

 In SR Linux, the `ethernet-segments` are configured under [ system network-instance protocols evpn ] context.
->The same configuration can be copied to both leaf1 and leaf2.
+>The same configuration applies for both leaf1 and leaf2.
 ```
 enter candidate
 /system network-instance protocols